jarofghosts/blt/README.md

 `blt(createStream)`

-* `createStream` is a function that can be called with a tuple object and returns a Transform Stream.
+* `createStream` is a function that can be called with a configuration object and returns a Transform Stream.
-* `createStream` will be called for every tuple passed to your Bolt, and whatever stream is returned will be anchored to that tuple exclusively.
+* `blt` will write tuple objects directly to the returned stream, and it is expected to stream arrays of form: `[data, tuple]`, where `data` is the data to emit, and `tuple` is the Storm tuple that it is anchored to.

+## Events

+* When your stream emits data, `blt` emits the data packaged up in Storm's tuple format with all of the applicable anchoring data.
+* If your stream emits a "log" event with an argument, `blt` passes it along to Storm as a "log" event with `msg`.
+* If your stream emits a "fail" event with the relevant tuple, `blt` will "fail" for you.
+* If your stream emits an "ack" event with the relevant tuple, `blt` will "ack" for you.

 ## Usage